-Each award of RSUs will count against the 2002 Plan share reserve as 1.5 shares for every unit granted.
-Conversely, each forfeiture of unvested RSUs will result in a credit to the 2002 Plan reserve of 1.5 shares for every unit forfeited.
-Each award of an option will count against the 2002 Plan reserve 1.0 share for every share subject to the option, and each forfeiture of unvested shares subject to an option will result in a credit to the 2002 Plan reserve of 1.0 share for every share forfeited.
+Currently, each award of RSUs counts against the 2002 Plan share reserve as 1.5 shares for every RSU granted.
+Conversely, the forfeiture of any unvested RSUs results in a credit to the 2002 Plan reserve of 1.5 shares for every RSU forfeited.
+If this proposal is approved, each award of RSUs granted on or after June 5, 2019 will count against the 2002 Plan share reserve as 1 share for every RSU granted.
+Conversely, the forfeiture of any unvested RSUs granted on or after June 5, 2019 will result in a credit to the 2002 Plan share reserve of 1 share for every unit forfeited.
+The forfeiture of any unvested RSUs granted prior to June 5, 2019 will continue to credit 1.5 shares to the 2002 Plan share reserve for each RSU forfeited.
+Each option award will continue to count against the 2002 Plan reserve 1.0 share for every share subject to the option, and the forfeiture of unvested shares subject to an option will result in a credit to the 2002 Plan reserve of 1.0 share for every share forfeited.